-Here are some important things you should keep in mind about these benefits: I M • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.
-I M P O R • In this Section, unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
+Here are some important things you should keep in mind about these benefits:

+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - In this Section, unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
 In that case, we added "(calendar year deductible applies)".
-The calendar year deductible is: \$250 per person (\$500 per family) under both High Option and Standard Option.
-P O R I A N • The non-PPO benefits are the regular benefits of this Plan.
+The calendar year deductible is: \$250 per person (\$500 per family) under both High Option and Standard Option. - The non-PPO benefits are the regular benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply.
-T A N Т • Be sure to read Section 4, Your costs for covered services for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. Т • The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
-Any costs associated with the professional charge (i.e., physicians, etc.) are in Sections 5(a) or (b).

-• YOU MUST GET PRECERTIFICATION OF HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
+When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
+Any costs associated with the professional charge (i.e., physicians, etc.) are in Sections 5(a) or (b). - YOU MUST GET PRECERTIFICATION OF HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
 Please refer to the precertification information shown in Section 3 to be sure which services require precertification.

-Benefits Description You pay Note: The calendar year deductible applies ONLY when we say below:-"(calendar year deductible applies)".
-Inpatient hospital High Option Standard Option Room and board, such as ward, semiprivate, or intensive care accommodations; general nursing care; and meals and special diets.
-Note: We only cover a private room when you must be isolated to prevent contagion.
-Otherwise, we will pay the hospital's average charge for semiprivate accommodations.
-If the hospital only has private rooms, we base our payment on the lowest rate for a private room.
-Note: When the non-PPO hospital bills a flat rate, we prorate the charges to determine how to pay them, as follows: 30% room and board and 70% other charges.
-PPO: Nothing after a \$200 copayment per confinementNon-PPO: \$300 copayment per confinement and 30% of the Plan allowanceNote: A confinement is defined in Section 10, page 69.
-PPO: Nothing after a \$200 copayment per confinementNon-PPO: \$300 copayment per confinement and 30% of the Plan allowanceNote: A confinement is defined in Section 10, page 69.
+You pay Note: The calendar year deductible applies ONLY when we say below:-"(calendar year deductible applies)".
+High Option Standard Option PPO: Nothing after a \$200 copayment per confinement Non-PPO: \$300 copayment per confinement and 30% of the Plan allowance Note: A confinement is defined in Section 10, page 68.
+PPO: Nothing after a \$200 copayment per confinement Non-PPO: \$300 copayment per confinement and 30% of the Plan allowance Note: A confinement is defined in Section 10, page 68.
+PPO: Nothing after a \$200 copayment per confinement and 30% of the Plan allowance Note: A confinement is defined in